-And it’s important that everyone in your organization is on the same page!
+And everyone in your organization must be on the same page!
 Nonprofits evolve over time.
 So, if you haven’t revisited your mission statement in a while, you may find it no longer represents what your organization is all about.

-You can’t build a like-minded audience that identifies with your mission if there is any uncertainty about what your are trying to achieve!
+You can’t build a like-minded audience that identifies with your mission if there is any uncertainty about what you’re trying to achieve!

 Who is your ideal donor?